Patater/manual-git/manuscript/politics.md

 demand for their gaming systems and helps them to learn more about their consumer base.
 One example of this is with the Xbox.
-The Xbox homebrew community made the Xbox do things that Microsoft never thought consumers wanted like playindie games, emulate classic game systems, run the Linux operating system, and so forth.
+The Xbox homebrew community made the Xbox do things that Microsoft never thought consumers wanted like play indie games, emulate classic game systems, run the Linux operating system, and so forth.
 Microsoft then included a lot of these features (excepting Linux, of course) in their most recent gaming console, the Xbox 360 via a system called XNA Game Sudio and Xbox LIVE Arcade (XBLA).
 If a company